Los Angeles Juvenile Hall Sex Abuse Lawsuits

 The $4 Billion Los Angeles County Settlement (2025)

 On April 29, 2025, the Los Angeles County Board of Supervisors voted unanimously to approve a staggering $4 billion settlement aimed at resolving 6,786 sexual abuse claims filed under California’s AB 218.
-This is not just a number.
-This is the result of decades of institutional failure finally being dragged into the light.
+This is the culmination of decades of institutional failure, finally being dragged into the light.
 For too long, Los Angeles County enabled a system that allowed child sexual abuse to fester inside government-run facilities.
 Now, it will pay for what it let happen.

 The abuse allegations date back as far as 1959.
 That means some victims have waited over sixty years for someone to recognize the harm they endured.
 And what makes this even more heartbreaking is that it was not limited to a single facility or era.
 The abuse permeated juvenile halls, foster care placements, and the notorious MacLaren Children’s Center.
 Survivors from all corners of the system have come forward, many of them now adults with their own families.
 Some have even reported the unthinkable—that their children, placed in the same broken system, were later abused too.